mukhtar-github/LeetCode-Explore/Arrays-101/Introduction to Data Structure.md

 [1,2]
 ```

-## Searching for Items in an Array
+## 4-Searching for Items in an Array

 Finally, we're going to look at the *linear search* algorithm—the most basic and versatile array search algorithm.